 - 1. The Bottom Ash Pond was in service at the time of the inspection.
 Plant inflows were entering the pond along the northeast side.
-The pool was at 680 which is around its normal operating level.
-Construction activities related to the bottom ash pond included splitting the BAP into east and west segments by installing sheet pile along the central part of the pond from the north to the south directions. - 2.
+The pool was at an elevation of 680 which is around its normal operating level.
+Construction activities related to the bottom ash pond repurposing included splitting the BAP into east and west segments by installing sheet pile along the central part of the pond from the north to the south directions. - 2.
 The east portion of the pond is used for dewatering and removal of sluiced bottom ash.
-The dewatering activities were not observed to impact the structure or stability of the dam and the impounding area of the pond appeared in good condition (Photos 1 through 6). - 3.
-The west portion of the pond was dewatered and the bottom ash was being excavated to be transported to the onsite landfill (Photos 7 through 10). - 4.
-There were no seepage or wet areas observed along the embankment. - 5.
-The exterior slopes were recently mowed.
-No signs of instability were observed.
-In general the vegetation was good to fair.
+The dewatering activities were not observed to impact the structure or stability of the dam and the impounding area of the pond appeared in good condition (Photos 1 through 7). - 3.
+The construction of the west portion of the pond was completed and awaiting approval.
+(Photos 8 through 10). - 4.
+There were no seepage or wet areas observed along the embankment.